|

 your condition.
 Trail hiking surfaces and those beyond the parking lot

 are generally uneven, hiking boots are recommended.
-Our longest trail
+Our longer trails

-is about 2 miles each way.
-You don't have to be in tip-top shape, but
+range between 2 and 3 miles each way.
+One doesn't have to be in tip-top

-your enjoyment will be enhanced by good health and preparation.
-The
+shape, but a participant's enjoyment will be enhanced by good health

 elevation range of our shooting locations is 3,250 ft to 7,500 ft.